drinkbird/drinkbird.github.io/_posts/blog/2017-12-21-recommended-books-for-software-developers.md

 Investing in your craft takes a lot of time and effort.
 Reading one book won't bring you success overnight, but creating a habit of reading books regularly - along with plenty of practice - will definitely transform you to a better engineer and stronger professional.

-Which books have contributed to your own success?
-Let me know by leaving a comment below.
+Got any book suggestions of your own?
+Don't hesitate to drop a line in the comments below!

 Did you find this post useful?
-Spread the word by sharing it on social media.
+If so, spread the word by giving it a share.
+Thank you!